openmobilehub/react-native-omh-auth/CONTRIBUTING.md

 # Development workflow

-This project is a monorepo managed using [Bun workspaces](https://bun.sh/docs/install/workspaces).
+This project is a monorepo managed using [Yarn workspaces](https://yarnpkg.com/features/workspaces).
 It contains the following packages:

 - An example app in the `apps/sample-app/` directory.
 - The core library in the `packages/core/` directory.